Alluxio/alluxio/docs/en/api/S3-API.md

 </table>

 ### Limitation
-In Alluxio, we use / as reserved separator, so don't create the S3 directory with /, like s3://example-bucket//.
+In Alluxio, we use `/` as a reserved separator.
+Therefore any S3 directory with an object named `/` (eg: `s3://example-bucket//`) will conflict and behave incorrectly.

 ## Language support
 Alluxio S3 client supports various programming languages, such as C++, Java, Python, Golang, and Ruby.